kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 	- This memory is known as the 'stack frame' or 'activation record' of the function

 ## 41. Stack vs Heap contd.

+- When functions are called, activation records are allocated in the stack.
+The active function is at the topmost layer of the stack.